John Carver (governor)

-John Carver (before 1584–1621) was one of the Pilgrims who braved the Mayflower voyage in 1620 which resulted in the creation of Plymouth Colony in America.
-He is credited with writing the Mayflower Compact and was its first signer, and he was also the first governor of Plymouth Colony.
+John Carver was one of the Pilgrims who made the Mayflower voyage in 1620 which resulted in the creation of Plymouth Colony in America.
+He is credited with writing the Mayflower Compact and was its first signer, and was also the first governor of Plymouth Colony.

 Life in Leiden

 Little is known about Carver's ancestry or early family life.
 Jeremy Bangs notes that Carver and his wife Mary were members of the Walloon church in Leiden, Holland on February 8, 1609.
 The Flemish Walloon community was fleeing religious persecution in their homeland (then part of the Spanish Netherlands, now split between Belgium and France), as were the Puritan separatists who came to Holland from England around 1607.

 Carver was a deacon in Leiden about 1609 at about age 25, and he is believed to have been born sometime before 1584.
 Leiden records of St. Pancras Church state that Carver buried a child on July 10, 1609.
 Sometime shortly after the death of the child, his wife Mary died.
 He later married Katherine White who was a prominent member of the Leiden English separatist church, though the exact date is not known.
 She was originally of Sturton in Nottinghamshire, eldest daughter of Alexander White.
 Carver became much more involved in the Leiden church after marrying Katherine, making a close association with Puritan pastor John Robinson, husband of Katherine's younger sister Bridget.